scrapystaty/ericmartinezdev/README.md

-### 👋 What you doing?
+### 👋 Hello, what you doing?
 Where you at?
 Oh, you got plans?
-Don't say that

-- 🔭 Shopify is
+- 🧑‍🎓 An ecommerce student
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning Shopify
 - 💬 Ask me about Shopify Store Setup
 - 📫 How to reach me: eric@ericmartinez.dev